You built your dream app.Now you can't get a customer.

 Where your users are literally asking the question your app answers.

-She finds the thread the second it lands.
-She writes the reply so it sounds like a real person — and posts it for you.
+She finds the thread the second it lands, writes the reply so it reads like a real person, and posts it for you.

 Hacker News.